Summer & Fall 2021 Schedule Options for Students

 WHERE TO FIND HOW YOUR CLASS IS BEING TAUGHT

-A course's instructional method can be found on your STUDENT COURSE SCHEDULE.
+Once registered for a course, the course's instructional method can be found on your STUDENT COURSE SCHEDULE.